 It helped Luke Skywalker train, and it could well help you too.
 Most of us will have a backpack lying around the house somewhere from some point in life or another.
-If you know how to use it, your home workouts may hit a whole new level.
+Your home workouts may hit a whole new level if you know how to use them.

 They can really help add that extra weight to your exercises if you make the most of them and can seriously affect your workout.
-The beauty of using this during a workout also revolves around using a weight of your choice, as you can choose what to put in it and how much of it, tailoring it to your needs.
+But, of course, the beauty of using this during a workout also revolves around using a weight of your choice, as you can choose what to put in it and how much of it, tailoring it to your needs.

 Push-ups are one of the prime uses for a backpack just to add extra weight to the workout and overload the chest, shoulders and triceps that little bit more.

-It also allows you to use the backpack optionally so that you can perform different variations of sets like a drop set or even gradually increasing the weight so that you can monitor your progress more effectively
+It also allows you to use the backpack optionally so that you can perform different variations of sets like a drop set or even gradually increase the weight so that you can monitor your progress more effectively.

-Lunges are often performed in the gym with a weighted bag, so that backpack is an ideal substitute.
-You can fill it differently to meet your personal needs after all.
+Lunges are often performed in the gym with a weighted bag, so a backpack is an ideal substitute.
+You can fill it differently to meet your personal needs, after all.

 The better aspect of a backpack rather than a weighted bag is that you don’t need to constantly hold it because of the ability to wear it.
 That’s perfect for giving you more control and allowing you to focus on what you are doing in terms of form rather than weight.

 If you have heavy books, this is a great one for you.
 Because of their structure, books are generally pretty efficient in terms of weight compared to their size and are not particularly awkward to hold.